Call us now:

 Depending on the number of voting rights held, the shareholder’s influence on the resolutions of other shareholders will vary:

 The protection of minority shareholders in Thailand is of paramount importance in the business legal landscape.
 However, navigating this area requires a thorough understanding of the laws and mechanisms of corporate governance, which may seem complex at times.
-Therefore, it’s advisable for both minority shareholders and the companies embracing them to seek guidance from a corporate lawyer at our firm, Benoit & Partners, to clarify any technical aspects.
+Therefore, it’s advisable for both in Thailand and the companies embracing them to seek guidance from a corporate lawyer at our firm.